gbmhunter/blog/content/programming/integrated-development-environments-ides/visual-studio-code/index.md

 ```

 You may want to include `*.code-workspace` files as they can contain cSpell configuration that you wish to share (such as user-added words).

+## VS Code And vim

+The [vscodevim](https://github.com/VSCodeVim/Vim) plugin provides powerful vim capabilities.

+Unfortunately, `vscodevim` does load your `.vimrc` or `.vim` plugins.
+The best workaround is to implement the plugin functionality using `vscodevim`'s settings, or to use the provided _emulated plugins_.
+Thankfully, they have emulated some of the most popular plugins such as `vim-surround` and `vim-easymotion`.